grpc/proposal/L46-core-tls-credential-API.md

 The current TLS implementation in gRPC C core has some restrictions:
 1. lack of the credential reloading support.
 Once an application starts, it can never reload its identity key/cert-chain and root certificates without shutting down
 2. inflexibility in the peer verification.
 In a mutual TLS scenario, servers would always perform certificate verification, and clients would always perform certificate verification as well as default hostname check.
 No customized checks can be introduced.
-3. inability to choose the TLS version that will be used
+3. inability to choose the maximum/minimum TLS version supported in OpenSSL/BoringSSL for use

 There have always been some ad hoc requests on GitHub Issue Page for supporting these features.
 The demands for a more flexible and configurable API have increased with the emerging needs in cloud platform.

 One common example is to support SPIFFE ID as the identity format, which requires us to disable the default hostname check on the client side.
+The default hostname check is an exact check on the hostname sent from client and the identity shown on server's certificate, but in SPIFFE world, the identity on server's certificate is a SPIFEE ID, which doesn't necessarily match up with the host name.

-Another example is to reload the identity certificates without shutting down the server, because certificates will eventually expire and the ability to rotate the certificates is essential to a cloud application.
+Another example is to reload the root and identity credentials without shutting down the server, because certificates will eventually expire and the ability to rotate the certificates is essential to a cloud application.

-Hence we proposed an API that will meet the following requirements:
+Hence we propose an API that will meet the following requirements:

 1. Flexible enough to support multiple use cases.
-Users should be able to use their own implementations if the provided ones don't fit their needs
+Users should be able to write their own reloading or authorization logic if the provided ones doesn't fit their needs
-2. C core API needs to be simple, so that it can be easily wrapped by different languages
-3. The credentials reloading should be efficient.
-We shall reload only when needed rather than reloading per handshake
+2. The credentials reloading should be efficient.
+We shall reload only when needed rather than reloading per TLS connection
+3. C core API needs to be simple enough, so that most of existing SSL credentials in wrapped languages can migrate to call this new API

 ### Related Proposals: